lorentzben/labnotebook/content/post/2022-12-05-wrapping-up-term-paper/index.md

 confirm one last time, from NCBI root, that I made the metadata correctly.

+I want to make a table highlighting the number of genes and how many common genes were found and how many were lost

 #### What I would expand on or improve

+There is a possibility the metadata on NCBI was uploaded incorrectly.
+One way I could examine to see if this is the case is to run a PCA on the DEGs to see if the samples from each alleged tissue cluster together, and therefore

 ### Visualize Ampliseq.